Cinderella Love: The Greatest Gift

-Is it the weak-in-the-knees feeling when he walks into the room.
-Is it his voice that causes your heart to palpitate like a drumbeat gone wild.
+Is it the weak-in-the-knee feeling when he walks into the room.
+Is it his voice that causes your heart to palpitate like a drumbeat gone wild?
 Perhaps it’s that euphoric ‘rush’ when he pulls you into his embrace.
 Maybe it’s how those fire-stirring kisses melt your soul.
 Or, is it the fact that you think about him every hour of every day 24/7?

 While intoxicating, those feelings are likely infatuation or first rush sexual love, even puppy love.

 While chemistry and passion are elements of true love, these elements alone are not substantive enough to grow into a mature, genuine love that lasts.